 The Apps, which are also embedded in social media, create a data goldmine for marketers to study and track your browsing habits.
-Through them marketers can gain valuable insights into your interests and then customise their products/services to sell to you.
+Through them, marketers can gain valuable insights into their interests and then customise their products/services to sell to you.

 Data mining has become more lucrative and more accessible with the advent of Artificial Intelligence (AI) and Machine Learning.
 Ever notice how after browsing online or having a conversation or a chat application like WhatsApp or Facebook Messenger, you go online afterwards, and you see Ads displaying the items you discussed?